LouisBarranqueiro/selenium-docker-aws-deployer/README.md

 # selenium-docker-to-aws

-A python script to deploy your app bundled in a docker container via Tutum on AWS
+A python script using selenium API to deploy on AWS an application embedded in a docker container.
+Deploy your app for free in few minutes :)

+# General

+* Author : Louis Barranqueiro

+# requirements

+* A GitHub account
+* A DockerHub account
+* A Tutum account
+* An AWS account with a credit card configured  (**your card will not be used during this process**)

+# Configuration